kotaUdaySree/Machine_Learning/Regression_Techniques/readme.md

 6. Fit a Multiple Linear Regression model to the training set.
 7. Predict the test set results.
 8. Build the optimal model using Backward Elimination.

+### Polynomial Regression

+1. Import the necessary libraries.
+2. Load the dataset.
+3. Prepare the features (`X`) and target (`y`) variables.
+4. Fit a Linear Regression model to the dataset (missing line).
+5. Fit a Polynomial Regression model to the dataset with different degrees.
+6. Visualize the results with different polynomial degrees.

 This summary provides an overview of the models covered in your repository along with a brief guide on how to use them.
 It also emphasizes the customization required based on specific datasets and problems.